BITSS-OPA/opa-deworming/code/05_final_opa.md

 </details>

 The unit costs of treatments, although small, vary substantially across regions.
 When including cost information for all the countries where Evidence action has data (India, Kenya, Nigeria, Vietnam) the unit costs is $0.08 per round of treatment.
-This final costs is primarily driven by the costs large population of India, with a unit cost of $0.06, the other 3 remaining countries have relatively much larger unit costs: $0.54, $0.86, $0.52 for Kenya, Nigeria and Vietnam respectively.
+This final costs is primarily driven by the costs, and large population, of India, with a unit cost of $0.06, the other 3 remaining countries have relatively larger unit costs: $0.54, $0.86, $0.52 for Kenya, Nigeria and Vietnam respectively.

 -----